Ant Task Troubleshooting

 The groovy task will now be created using the tmp.groovy.groovyc class loader, which tries to avoid loading conflicting jars like antlr.
 It's important to execute the rootLoaderRef task once before the taskdef using the loaderref defined by the rootLoaderRef.

 No, both Solutions will not help if you have conflicting ant jars or common-logging jars somewhere.
-Solution 2 is able to solve much more conflicting jar problems as long as your classpath is as clean as possible. if you want to be on the save side you have to fork the javaVM which means you have to use the task like this:
+Solution 2 is able to solve much more difficult jar problems as long as your classpath is as clean as possible. if you want to be on the safe side you have to fork the javaVM which means you have to use the task like this: